SmarterApp/RDW_Documentation/deploy/Upgrade.v2_0_0.AWS.md

-## Upgrade v1.4.0 <- v1.3.x
+## Upgrade v2.0.0 <- v1.3.x

+NOTE: v2.0.0 was labelled v1.4.0 during development, UAT, and initial deployment.
+Specifically v2.0.0 corresponds to v1.4.0-RC23 for ingest and v1.4.0-RC25 for reporting.

-**Intended Audience**: this document provides detailed instructions for upgrading the [Reporting Data Warehouse (RDW)](../README.md) applications in an AWS environment from v1.3.x to v1.4.0.
+**Intended Audience**: this document provides detailed instructions for upgrading the [Reporting Data Warehouse (RDW)](../README.md) applications in an AWS environment from v1.3.x to v2.0.0.
 Operations and system administrators will find it useful.

 It is assume that the official deployment and upgrade instructions were used for the current installation.
 Please refer to that documentation for general guidelines.